-Leon joined GIC’s Professionals Programme (GPP) over two years ago and is an Associate in the Legal & Compliance Department (LCD).
+Leon joined GIC’s Professionals Programme (GPP) over two years ago and is an Assistant Vice President in the Legal & Compliance Department (LCD).
 He is part of the Compliance team that monitors, analyses and advises on regulatory developments that will impact our investments and activities.
 In this way, his team plays a part in protecting GIC from regulatory risks, which is important for GIC’s reputation as a global investor and the investment manager of Singapore’s reserves.

 Why did you decide to join GIC?